 This integration requires a user who can authenticate REST web service calls when working with events – these permissions are provided by the "REST Web Service User" role in xMatters.
 See Create an integration user for more information.

 Note: Make sure you keep the user ID and password of this user handy.
 You'll need them when configuring other parts of this integration.

-The integration notifies the group or user defined as a recipient in the communication plan's forms or as the 'target' property in the payload.
+The integration notifies the group or user defined as a recipient in the workflow's forms or as the 'target' property in the payload.
 If the recipient is not defined, and the 'target' property is missing, the xMatters event will not be created.

-For more information about creating users and devices in xMatters, refer to the xMatters On-Demand help.
+For more information about creating users and devices in xMatters, refer to the xMatters online help.

-The next step is to import the communication plan.
+The next step is to import the Panopta workflow.

-- In the target xMatters system, on the Developer tab, click Import Plan.
+- In the target xMatters system, on the Workflows tab, click Import.